Each item on the list display can be displayed across multiple lines.

 Specify the number of rows in the item to be joined.

-List display (tabulation)When you use it together, please place the item to be counted in the upper row.In the above example, it is line specified as L1, and so on.
+List display (tabulation)In case of using together withIn the upper rowPlease put it.In the above example, it is line specified as L1, and so on.

 When the list updating function is enabled, multilevel layout settings are also applied.